Home

 Magic Flower

-My camera just doesn't capture the incredible colors of these flowers!
-The amazing Cantua 'Hot Pants' - also called "Magic Flower" - lights up each spring and occasionally other times of the year.
-It looks like a cross between a Fuchsia and a Brugmansia, but it's related to neither.
-The 4" trumpet flowers unfurl gracefully, with their exquisite color combination of sunset orange and hot pink.
+My camera has a hard time capturing the incredible colors of Cantua 'Hot Pants' - also called "Magic Flower".
+Its intense blooms look like a cross between a Fuchsia and a Brugmansia, but the plant isn't related to either of them.
+The 4 inch long trumpet flowers unfurl gracefully, with their exquisite color combination of sunset orange and hot pink.
 When lit from behind by the sun, they glow magically...

 The original species above (Cantua buxifolia)